Engee documentation

 2.643362422121514

-We apply the classical OLS formula to obtain optimal regression coefficients.
+We use the classical OLS formula to obtain optimal regression coefficients.
 This formula minimizes the sum of the squares of the residuals and provides the only analytical solution for linear regression.
 The result β contains three coefficients: the free term, the coefficient for power, and the coefficient for mass.

 Predictions and evaluation of model quality: